KyleAMathews/blog/pages/2017-1-31---introducting-typefaces-easiest-way-to-self-host-fonts/index.md

 accumulation of more and more package.json files with longer and longer lists of NPM package dependencies for my various node and web projects.
 Which I absolutely love.
-Compared to the bad ol' days of checking in dependencies of dubious origin (or worse, having to follow a somewhat out-of-date INSTALL.md), managing everything with NPM is beautiful.
+Compared to the bad ol' days of checking in dependencies of dubious origin (or worse, having to follow a generally out-of-date INSTALL.md), managing everything with NPM is beautiful.

 With typefaces as NPM packages, you could do something like `npm install